-In March 2018, the Commission sent a link to the Customer Service Survey to agency listservs to encourage feedback for development of this report.
-Survey responses were collected March 28 through April 25, 2018.
-Approximately 345 surveys were submitted to the Commission.
+In March 2020, the Commission sent a link to the Customer Service Survey to agency listservs to encourage feedback for development of this report.
+The survey was closed after a period of one week, and 79 surveys were submitted to the Commission during that time.
 Results of those surveys are included in this report.